flycheck/flycheck/doc/manual/api.rst

 or more in-depth error analysis.
 You will also find this API helpful if you want to develop Flycheck itself.

-The documentation provided in this chapter is intended as brief overview.
-For a definite reference on functions and variables, please consult the excellent online help system of Emcas, via `describe-function` and `describe-variable` respectively.

 .. _error-api:

 Error API